The Economics behind Trump's Proposed Tariff

 This is less obvious with steel and aluminum because they are intermediate goods

-, meaning they are inputs used to manufacture other products such as cars, aluminum cans, and equipment used to manufacture everything from plastics to jelly beans.
+, meaning they are inputs used to manufacture other products such as cars, aluminum cans, and equipment.
 A manufacturer’s cost influences the price of the good it sells.
-If its cost to produce is lower, it will price its good lower.
+If its cost to produce is lower, it will reduce its price.
 The US consumer benefits from lower prices on everything using steel or aluminum when steel or aluminum is imported at a lower cost.

 Workers lose jobs, and the economies of communities which had the manufacturing plants suffer.
 Companies, unions, and laid off workers lobby Congress to protect their jobs.
 Assume Congress complies with a $10 tariff per pair of shoes.
 The expected results are an increase in American jobs, but also an increase in the price of a pair of shoes as shown on the graph below.